svgeesus/EuroMPE/Duophonic/pitch-dac.md

 - Check slew rate and corner freq for 4k7, 220R, 100pf.
 - Get OPA2186DR, other components for one board
 - Lay out board, fab
-- Build and test one DAC board with VREF board.
+- Build and test one DAC board with (previously tested) VREF board.
 - If all okay, order 2 more DAC and components for other board.
 Else refine, redo board.